Google Arabic – The Complete Guide

 Google Arabic on Mobile

 Mobile internet usage in many Arab countries is said to be much greater than desktop usage.
+In our experience 90-95% of website traffic in Arabic is mobile devices (see statistics below from one of our websites).
 In light of this you can assume that a great number of Arabic speaking internet users will find your website using a mobile device.
 Optimizing the Arabic version of your website for mobile traffic is key.
 Below is an example of a mobile search result on Google Arabic.

 How to type Arabic characters on Google search